serikatnewbie/serikatnewbie.github.io/data/blog/htb-cyberapocalypse-2024/pwn.md

 ![image](https://hackmd.io/_uploads/Bk2xJ71Cp.png)

-Flag = `HTB{c0nf1gur3_w3r_d0g}`
+Flag: `HTB{c0nf1gur3_w3r_d0g}`

 # 5. Rocket Blaster XXX (_easy_)

-> There is a buffer overflow vulnerability in read(0, buf, 0x66uLL).
+There is a buffer overflow vulnerability in read(0, buf, 0x66uLL).
 Additionally, there is a function named fill_ammo() that displays the flag on the screen if the Destination Index Register, Source Index Register, and Data Register meet the requirements based on the code when we call the fill_ammo() function.
 Therefore, we just need to create a ROP chain to exploit this vulnerability

 ![image](https://hackmd.io/_uploads/SJwU6myCT.png)